Tutoriels Backend

 Let's proceed with the installation.

-We will be using the latest version 1.89.1 download here
+We will use the latest version 1.97.2 to download here

 Installing Git

-Writing a Web Application is like writing a book.
+Writing a Web Application is a bit like writing a book.

 As time passes, the number of pages increases.